Nano-Clear Property Overview

 The automotive industry commonly applies high performance "clear topcoatings'" over painted surfaces to mitigate the negative effects of environmental exposure (acid rain, harsh UV rays, car washing, stone chips...).
 Automotive OEM clear coatings are well known to provide long-term surface protection against the environment when applied over painted surfaces.
 The industrial paint market currently relies on pigmented coatings alone without the use of a high performance clear coating.
 What is needed is a high performance clear coating designed to dramatically extend the surface life of industrial painted surfaces.

-Nano-Clear® is designed to dramatically enhance and extend the surface life of "Newly Painted" or "Oxidized" painted surfaces by 10+ years.
-Organizations have invested billions of dollars to protect high-value assets from corrosion, scratching, chipping, chemical attack and weathering.
+Nano-Clear® is designed to dramatically enhance and extend the surface life of 'newly-painted' or 'oxidised' painted surfaces by 10+ years.
+Organisations have invested billions of dollars to protect high-value assets from corrosion, scratching, chipping, chemical attack and weathering.
 Many of these assets were painted using inferior paint materials not designed to withstand long-term weathering and use.
-Organizations have various options when these painted assets degrade:
+Organisations have various options when these painted assets degrade:

 1. Do nothing and allow the paint weathering cycle to continue (resulting in decreased corrosion, chemical and UV resistance).